A mineral exploration company focused on the next Canadian gold discovery

 The regional, east-west striking deformation zones have strongly deformed the underlying Confederation Assemblage volcanic rocks, a similar geologic setting to the Great Bear deposit

-Auranova, in partnership with Kenorland, completed its maiden drilling program at the Papaonga target area in May 2025
+Auranova, in partnership with Kenorland, completed its maiden drilling program in May 2025 at the Papaonga target area in May 2025

 M: Measured Mineral Resources; I: Indicated Mineral Resources; Inf: Inferred Mineral Resources.
 Information provided from the respective Company websites.*Development project or advanced project likely to become a producer